padawin/cgrep/README.md

 - Make colors configurable
 - Add random colors when there are more patterns than available colors?
 - Allow cgrep to worked when piped (to read stdin)
+- Allow search on multiple files, or recursively?
+Might cause issues as the whole file output is printed.